Passionate about our vision to create a disability confident Australia, our people are flexible, collaborative, open minded and focused on results.

 Hayley Brooks

-Hayley joined the Australian Network on Disability as a Relationship Manager in August 2021.
-In September 2022, she joined AND’s Consultancy Team in her role as User Experience (UX) Lead – Customer and Employee Experience.
+Hayley joined the Australian Network on Disability (AND) as a Relationship Manager in August 2021.
+In September 2022, she joined AND’s Consultancy Team in her role as Customer and Employee Experience Lead.
 In this role Hayley is responsible for working with business to ensure the lived experiences of people with disability are embedded in the planning, design and evaluation of products and services to ensure they are inclusive and accessible.

 Hayley has over 12 years’ experience working in the disability sector in various roles which has included in direct support work, project management, systemic advocacy, research, education, and case management.
 These roles have not only supported people with disability but have also supported organisations to understand how to work with people with disability in respectful ways.